flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

 - Allow viewing past games/scores.
 - A join ACK removes it from the list of available games.
 - Config - Allow changing hard-coded CONTACT_INFO message.
+- Config - Allow saving CONTACT_INFO message.
+- Relaxed timing, so Count 1/Count 2/RPS no longer have to be timed tightly.
+- Play again screen.

 Remaining work (for subghz version):

+- Play again from one Flipper Zero auto-starts/exit other Flipper Zero.
+- Wrap user content to two lines on Past Games screen.
-- Config - Allow saving CONTACT_INFO message.
+- Allow for replacement keyboard.
 - Refactor the code, so it has less duplication.
 - Write tutorial.

+Future ideas:

 - Add game ending animations.

-Future ideas:

 - Create stand-alone hardware badges that can play the game too.
 - Uses Princeton signals for second player.
 - Instead of subghz, use IR.